enotvtapke/kotlin-remote/README.md

 ```

 Here `CallableMap` is a storage, `invokator` is basically a reference to `multiply` function.
 Server uses this reference
 to call the function.
+In reality fully qualified function names are used, not just `multiply`.
+This prevents collisions.
 It is worth noting that remote function inside `invokator` is always called locally.

 ### Code generation